Heritage Crafts

 • Willow growing

-in 2019, The Basketmakers’ Association, The Heritage Crafts Association and the Worshipful Company of Basketmakers carried out additional research into Endangered Baskets in the UK, and the issues facing the basketry sector.
+In 2019, The Basketmakers’ Association, Heritage Crafts and the Worshipful Company of Basketmakers carried out additional research into Endangered Baskets in the UK, and the issues facing the basketry sector.
 You can download the report here.

 Support organisations